 Rain checks are not valid for admission to Day Out With Thomas™, the evening Ghost Train® or Tweetsie Christmas events.

 The weather in the Blue Ridge Mountains is very unpredictable.
 We encourage you to obtain a current weather report prior to your visit so you can dress appropriately.

 Tweetsie Railroad is located on Highway 321 between Blowing Rock, and Boone, NC.
 Please see our Driving Directions page for directions to the park.

 Yes.
-Tweetsie Railroad has FREE parking.
+Tweetsie Railroad has FREE parking all season long.

 Wheelchairs are available for rent at the Photo Depot on Main Street ($10 per day).
 Guests are encouraged to bring their own wheelchair.
 The park has a limited supply and they are rented on a first-come, first-served basis and cannot be reserved in advance.
 Please note: the park does not have electric wheelchairs or electric convenience vehicles (ECV) for rent.

 (Rentals will not be carried over to the next day on an "After 3:00 Next Day Free" ticket.)
 Tweetsie Railroad does not rent motorized wheelchairs.